 |Day 10||Depart Peru|

-Welcome to the Galapagos Islands!
-You'll start the adventure on Santa Cruz Island.
+Welcome to the Galápagos Islands!
+You'll start the adventure on Isla Santa Cruz.
 Enjoy lunch at a local farm in the highlands, followed by the observation of giant turtles in the wild.
 Then continue to the port in Puerto Ayora to check into your hotel.
 In the afternoon, visit the Charles Darwin Station, where scientists from all over the world meet and work together.
 Environmental projects include water analysis, protection of endemic wildlife, analysis of the effects of tourism on nature, and other pressing issues.
 Visit the turtle rearing station to see where animals are raised before being released into the wild.
 Make sure to look around for the land iguanas who live around the station.

 Day 2: Day Trip to an Uninhabited Island

-Day 4: Hike Sierra Negra Volcano
+Day 4: Hike the Sierra Negra Volcano

 Day 5: Spend the Afternoon & Evening in Quito

 Do some last-minute souvenir shopping in Puerto Ayora before transferring to the Itabaca Channel, which you will cross by ferry to make the connection to the airport.
 Catch a flight to Quito, and on arrival in Ecuador's capital, you'll be taken to your hotel.
 The rest of the day is free for sightseeing, hiking, or just enjoying the city's many shops, bars, cafés, museums, and restaurants.
 Get some rest at your hotel before the next day's flight to Peru.

 Day 6: Transfer to Lima & Try Peruvian Cuisine